pkitazos/project-planning/timelog.md

 ### 02 Oct 2023

 - _2 hours_ worked on second draft of population script for dev and testing
-- _4 hours_ made significant progress on RBAC: added protected routes, setup redirect and added middleware to catch unauthorised users and redirect them to unprotected route
+- _4 hours_ made significant progress on Role-Based Access Control (RBAC): added protected routes, setup redirect and added middleware to catch unauthorised users and redirect them to unprotected route

 ### 03 Oct 2023

-- _5 hours_ rewrote population script for db and set up db reset on dev-panel
+- _5 hours_ re-wrote population script for db and set up db reset on dev-panel

+### 04 Oct 2023

+- _3 hours_ finished RBAC implementation
+- _1 hour_ made significant progress on role-based UI rendering

+### 09 Oct 2023

+- _1 hour_ prioritised all features to be added using the MoSCoW framework

+### 10 Oct 2023

+- _1.5 hours_ drafted basic wireframes for Admin Panel pages and worked out basic Allocation Group, Sub-Group, and Instance creation flow